-Streets in Turmoil being not very D&Dish as setting goes, I’ve taken some liberties with the character classes… After much doubting and volteface, I think I have (or I’m near) the final selection.
+City of the Last Emperor isn’t very D&Dish as setting goes and I’ve taken some liberties with the character classes… After much doubting and volteface, I think I have (or I’m near) the final selection.
 Here’s some things I had in mind to help me choose:

 - hit points (and its recovery) will have to be carefully managed as a ressource, magical healing is uncommon